-For the first time ever, Out Adventures touches down in Madrid, then Spain’s northern province of Galicia for an active gay adventure along the Camino de Santiago, or Way of Saint James.
-Today this landmark Catholic pilgrimage is just as popular with secular wayfarers including LGBT trekkers, and Spain is already one of the most gay-welcoming destinations on Earth, so we’re looking forward to getting some serious steps in.
+This landmark Catholic pilgrimage is popular with secular wayfarers, including LGBTQ+ trekkers, and Spain is already one of the most gay-welcoming destinations on Earth, so we’re looking forward to getting some serious steps in.
 Following a warm-up in Madrid we’ll tackle the final 111km/69mi over five soul-searching and sole-searing days.
 You don’t have to be in top shape to join us, but you must be determined.
 Here are ten more points to ponder and pique your intrigue.

 10. The patron saint could really…slay.